Explore health content from A to Z.

 Download & Print Your Patient Forms

-A myelogram is an x-ray of the spaces in the spinal cord which contain various nerves.
+A myelogram is an X-ray of the spaces in the spinal cord which contain various nerves.
 This test uses a special dye (contrast material), which mixes with the spinal fluid.
 Myelograms are useful for those who cannot have MRIs, including patients with pacemakers and cochlear implants.
+View an animation of the procedure.

 Since this scan requires a spinal tap, there are more risks than other imaging tests.
 Risks include: